ssweet4/SL-of-SWS_exp-1d_nonspeech_Stekelenburg_Induction/README.md

-# Statistical Learning of Sinewave Speech New Induction
+# Statistical Learning of Sinewave Speech Stekelenburg Induction

 Similar project as Statistical Learning of Sinewave Speech.
-Primary difference is the induction of speech/nonspeech.
-Nonspeech hears reversed sinewave speech in the beginning to discourage interpreting sounds as speech.
+Primary difference is the induction of speech/nonspeech, based off of a study done by Stekelenburg and colleagues.